- about us

 Project Administrator and Finance Assistant

 Kathryn joined Landell Mills Ltd as a Project Administrator and Finance Assistant in the Asia/Pacific Division in May 2011.
 Kathryn provides administrative and financial support to the Division.
 She is currently studying towards a BA Honours in Modern Language Studies specialising in German and Spanish with The Open University.
+Kathryn is currently on maternity leave.

 Linda is the Project Accounts Administrator and provides support on all Landell Mills contracts.
 Linda joined Landell Mills in 1991 and moved into our finance division in 1998.
 She is responsible for reconciling accounts submitted by our various overseas offices and projects as well as compiling/submitting sales invoices to our clients.
 She has a close working relationship with all divisions within the company and also our team leaders and project staff in the field.